Before executing a mission the following conditions must have been met:

 The operator and any observers must keep a safe distance from the vehicle, 10m minimum recommended.

-From the Ground Control Station (GCS) activate the the Fly screen.
+From the Ground Control Station (GCS) activate the Fly screen.

-From the Fly screen, ensure all key telemetry data has been activated.
-The key telemetry data can be configured with settings button "A".
-The following telemetry data is recommended:
+From the Fly screen, ensure all key telemetry data "A" has been activated.
+The key telemetry data can be configured by clicking anywhere on the telemetry display.

 Altitude-rel: The relative altitude of the vehicle compared to its home position.